 5. Don’t Go in The Heat of The Moment If They Tell You That They Aren’t Going to Pay You

 Don't go in the heat of the moment when they say they're not gonna pay you and tell them that you're gonna go make them a source, and tell everybody on social media what a deadbeat they are.
 This only makes things worse and will affect how your clients will view you.
-And you could also become the target of a defamation lawsuit .
+You could also become the target of a defamation lawsuit.

 4. Don’t Issue Refunds or Negotiate Trade Credits or the Like

 Refunds and credits are tricky to properly manage when it comes to the staffing and recruiting industry.
-Replacements are fine but once you get into refunds and credits it can start getting messy.
-Or as Samantha would put it, a forensic accounting nightmare if the refund or credit isn’t structured properly.
+Replacements are fine but once you get into refunds and credits, it can start getting messy.
+As Samantha would put it, “a forensic accounting nightmare” if the refund or credit isn’t structured properly.